Ivorforce/Dash-Standalone-Boilerplate/README.md

 # Dash Standalone Boilerplate

-This package is a template for [dash](https://dash.plotly.com) and [Flask](https://flask.palletsprojects.com/en/3.0.x/) based apps that want to compile.
+This package is a template for [Dash](https://dash.plotly.com) (and generally [Flask](https://flask.palletsprojects.com/en/3.0.x/)) based apps that want to be an app rather than a website.

-The chosen compiler is [Nuitka](https://nuitka.net).

 ## Setup